-The Ministry of Environment and the United Nations Program for Development Fund resources Kyoto Protocol are running the 'Reducing Risk and Vulnerability against Climate Change in the Region of the Depression Momposina in Colombia' project.
-This project seeks to reduce the vulnerability of communities to the risks of flooding and drought associated with climate change and increase the resilience of ecosystems in this region.
-Its main activities focus on the municipalities of Ayapel in Córdoba, San Marcos and San Benito Abad, Sucre.
-This initiative has been implemented in association with Local Climate Change Consolidation Platform, made up of community leaders and local institutions.
+Led by the Ministry of Environment, this project sought to reduce the vulnerability of communities to the risks of flooding and drought associated with climate change and increase the resilience of ecosystems in this region.
+Its main activities focused on the municipalities of Ayapel in Córdoba, San Marcos and San Benito Abad, Sucre.
+This initiative was implemented in association with Local Climate Change Consolidation Platform, made up of community leaders and local institutions.

-The project objective is to reduce the vulnerability of communities and of wetlands in the region of La Depresion Momposina to flooding and drought risks associated with climate change and variability.
-To achieve this objective the project will include the following four components:
+The project objective was to reduce the vulnerability of communities and of wetlands in the region of La Depresion Momposina to flooding and drought risks associated with climate change and variability.
+To achieve this objective the project included the following four components:

 - The existing hydroclimatological and environmental information system (HEIS) is strengthened and used by local- and regional-level stakeholders, reducing their exposure to the impacts of climate change.

 - Wetlands and their hydrology in the target area are rehabilitated as a means of reducing risk to flooding and drought associated with climate change and variability.

 - Increased adaptive capacity of local communities in three targeted municipalities through the introduction of agroecological practices that help reduce their vulnerability to the impacts of climate change.